 Pattern matching is the process of finding subgraphs in a data graph that conform to a given query pattern.

-We assume you are running Developer Edition as the sole user with full privileges.
+We assume you are running your own TigerGraph instance as the sole user with full privileges.
 If you are on a multiuser Enterprise Edition, consult with your DB administrator.
 You need to have Designer or Admin privilege on an empty graph.
 At various points in this tutorial, there are links to download files.
 Most are small, but the graph data file is 1GB when uncompressed.

 First, let's check that you can access GSQL, and that your version is 3.0 or higher.